Royal Palaces - Windsor Castle

 Windsor Castle Fire

-A fire, in 1992, damaged more than 100 rooms, covering an area of 7,000 square metres.
+A fire at Windsor Castle, in 1992, damaged more than 100 rooms, covering an area of 7,000 square metres.

-Despite soaking the crumbling structure in 4,500 tons of water, nine rooms were completely gutted and nearly 100 suffered significant damage, by what remains the worst blaze in the castle’s 900-year history.
+Despite soaking the crumbling structure in 4,500 tons of water, nine rooms were completely gutted and nearly 100 suffered significant damage, by what remains the worst blaze in the castle s 900-year history.

-Members of the Royal Family, including the Queen and Prince Andrew, were reported to have joined a ‘human chain’ tasked with saving great works of art from the wreckage.
+Members of the Royal Family, including the Queen and Prince Andrew, were reported to have joined a human chain tasked with saving great works of art from the wreckage.

-A Restoration Committee, headed by the Duke of Edinburgh and the Prince of Wales, was set up to oversee the work.
+A Restoration Committee, headed by the Duke of Edinburgh and the Prince of Wales, was set up to oversee the repair work.

 The committee decided that certain principle rooms destroyed by the fire - the Grand Reception Room, the State Dining Room, and two Drawing Rooms - should be restored to their former state.